rebeccaestiarte/Project-Week-8-Final-Project/your-project/README.md

 * If you used Machine Learning in your final project, describe your feature selection process.

 ## Model Training and Evaluation
-*Include this section only if you chose to include ML in your project.*
-* For the

 ## Conclusion
 * Summarize your results.
 What do they mean?